miriceomni/nucleus-cl-access-tool/README.md

 ### Install Omnivese Connect Samples
 Download and build the Omniverse Connect Samples.
 Site to get Connect SDK https://github.com/NVIDIA-Omniverse/connect-samples/releases.
-Use this site to get a pointer to the current archive
+Use this site to get a pointer to the current archive.
+Download zip/tar.gz to client **local** filesystem.
+The following is the directory used for this example:

-Place this download zip/tar.gz anywhere on the client **local** filesystem.
+- git clone at C:\omniverse\nucleus-cl-access-tool
-> Note: The SDK cannot be installed in a OneDrive location.
+> Note: The SDK must be installed and built somewhere on  C: (no othe driver or a OneDrive location allowed)

 ***Windows***
 ```